SoulFireMage/Katiya_Starship/content/mathsummaries/Lie Theory_ Leverage Map.md

 > - **Classical:** A_n (𝔰𝔩_{n+1}), B_n (𝔰𝔬_{2n+1}), C_n (𝔰𝔭_{2n}), D_n (𝔰𝔬_{2n})
 > - **Exceptional:** G₂, F₄, E₆, E₇, E₈

-**Why this matters:** Complete classification!
+**Importance:** Complete classification!
 There are exactly these families and five exceptions—no others.
 The classification is encoded in Dynkin diagrams:

 ```
 A_n: ○—○—○—...—○     (n nodes)